 More and more people telecommute, meaning that there is a growing number of work-from-home job opportunities.
 However, working from home imposes the need of a functional home office.
-Home additions La Jolla experts have compiled a checklist of must-consider questions to help you decide on the type of the project that will give you the home office you want and can afford.
+Murray Lampert has put together a San Diego home additions checklist of must-consider questions to help you decide on the type of home office project to meet your telecommuting needs.

 Question #1: Why do I need a separate home office?

-The answer seems only logical – because you want it, because everyone has one nowadays and because it’s really cool to have it.
+The answer seems only logical – because you want it, because everyone has one nowadays, and because it’s really cool.
 Nevertheless, you have to go a little bit further than that, because the reason for having your own home office can determine the type and cost of the design.

 Is it enough only to remodel/renovate?